-CBIT facilitates the development of a diverse range of biomedical technologies ranging from medical devices, diagnostics, drug delivery systems, software and mobile phone apps, and processes.
-Below are some of the projects we are currently supporting and who are looking for additional people to join their team.
-Click the each title to expand the project details and contact information.
+CBIT facilitates the development of a diverse range of biomedical and healthcare technologies, including medical devices, diagnostics, drug delivery systems, software and mobile phone apps, and processes.
+Below is a sampling of a few innovative projects CBIT has supported and their stories.

 Pure Marrow, developed a system for improved bone marrow and stem cell harvesting, was founded by Dr. Elliott Brown who approached CBIT early in the technology’s development.
 Pure Marrow was awarded BioScience Pipeline funding to create a prototype and conduct preclinical validation.
 The team was sponsored by the Yale Center for Biomedical Innovation and Technology (CBIT) to attend the Commercialization Readiness Assessment and Accelerator for Solutions in Healthcare (CRAASH) course and received follow-on funding of $100,000 through a Yale Blavatnik award.
 With continuing support from CBIT and other Yale resources, the company is currently engaged in licensing and investor discussions.

 For more information: https://www.puremarrow.com/